jamesc127/datastax-enterprise-cdc-demo/README.md

   - The name you gave your GKE cluster
   - The GCP region you deployed your cluster
 ### Known Issues
+- Some issues have been reported where only about 1/2 of the records end up in Elastic.
+Issue is believed to be corrected.
 - On two occasions the `pulsar-bookkeeper`pod has become stuck initializing with 0 restarts.
 RCA ongoing.